-The law protects tenants from landlords who would retaliate against tenants for trying to exercise their rights.
-The legislature, courts, and the Department of Agriculture, Trade and Consumer Protection have all created protections recognizing that tenant rights are meaningless if tenants will not use them for fear of landlord retaliation.
-If you believe your landlord has illegally retaliated against you, ask yourself the following three questions:
+The law protects tenants from landlords who retaliate against them for trying to use their rights.
+The legislature, courts, and the Department of Agriculture, Trade and Consumer Protection have all created protections recognizing that no matter which tenant rights are recognized by law, tenants must be free from fear of retaliation if their rights are to mean anything in the real world.

 - Demanding required or promised repairs (Madison and Fitchburg or Wisconsin)